 Of important note, Louisville is also a city of artists.
 Louisville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Louisville’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.99% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Louisville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Louisville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

+Louisville is a somewhat ethnically-diverse city.
 The people who call Louisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisville residents report their race to be White, followed by Asian.
-Important ancestries of people in Louisville include Irish, English, Italian, and Polish.
+Important ancestries of people in Louisville include English, Irish, Italian, and Scottish.

 The most common language spoken in Louisville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Chinese.